ShiLi & Adi

 ShiLi & Adi is a Singaporean musical duo founded in 2008, consisting of members ShiLi Yap and Adi Rakhmadian.
 The duo performed for the Formula One Singapore Grand Prix for four consecutive years, from 2012 to 2015.
 In 2018, the duo were chosen to open at the WAU Live Concert for Wakin Chau and others.

 Members' life and career

 ShiLi Yap was born on 30 March and is an alumna of Methodist Girls' School (Secondary), Victoria Junior College and National University of Singapore (NUS).
-In 2013, ShiLi started her own company called Merry Bees with co-founder John Lye.
+In 2013, ShiLi co-founded a talent, events and digital media agency Merry Bees with her partner John Lye.

 Adi Rakhmadian was born on 31 August and is originally from Surabaya, Indonesia.
 An alumnus of Victoria School, Victoria Junior College and National University of Singapore, he met ShiLi Yap while they were studying in Victoria Junior College.
 Both ShiLi and Adi are members of Victoria Junior College choir who won three gold medals in the Choir Olympics in 2004, Bremen, Germany.